aeternity/protocol/epoch/api/channels_api_usage.md

 ```

 It is worth mentioning that since this is an off-chain transaction the gas price specified is not consumed.
+That amount of gas represents the amount of computations.
+It could be used for
+aproximation for the gas needed for executing a contract on-chain if a similar amount of
+computations are required.
+Computation heavy contracts might be just too
+expensive to be force progressed on-chain, so please use with caution.

 ## Channel mutual close